 Elizabeth Heyert is an American photographer known for her experimental portrait projects.
 Formerly a world-renowned architectural photographer, Heyert established her reputation in the art world with her groundbreaking series THE SLEEPERS, THE TRAVELERS, THE NARCISSISTS, and THE BOUND.

 Heyert's photographs are in the permanent collections of the Metropolitan Museum of Art, the San Francisco Museum of Modern Art, the J. Paul Getty Museum, and numerous private collections.
-The Beinecke Library of Rare Books and Manuscripts at Yale University recently acquired THE BOUND, Heyert’s limited edition artist’s book of photogravures.
-THE IDOL, which explores religion, popular culture, and the myths and false images society creates about women, premiered at the 2019 Venice Biennale.
+THE BOUND, Heyert’s limited edition artist’s book of photogravures, was acquired by the Beinecke Library of Rare Books and Manuscripts at Yale University.

 Heyert graduated from the Royal College of Art, London.
-A native New Yorker, she lives in Greenwich Village, and has a studio in the Chelsea art district.
+A native New Yorker, she lives in Greenwich Village, and has a studio in the Chelsea arts district.